oeitam/mgtd/README.md

  - ~~Done (already existed) - list search - add function what just searches the database for a word and returns all items with this word~~
  - ~~ Checed - is OK - the rapid growth in ID is since every start of the app the number grows by one at init (w/o an item created) check - do we really need to get a new id for every transaction, even if not really need a new ID? seems it makes progress for each all regardless. was that intended in the past?~~
  - ~~Done add autometically that the system keeps the previous action @id (if there was one, otherwise -1). this will save tyoping in case of donig list @id, some action @id (same id)~~
+ - ~~Done start @cid was not working after creating a task and the cid was that of the task. no specific issue returned~~
  - \\/support bulk upload of commands from a txt file
  - \\/enable bulk priority [of a list of ids] some priorioty (bulk priority change)
  - document how to run in dev mode and production mode, direct and server modes